Junaidahbhat/AudioBoook-mini/README.md

 AudioBoook-mini
-simply projects to convert text to audio.It has four step that are mentioned with comments in the "audiobook.py" file itself.
+simple projects to convert text to audio.It has four step that are mentioned with comments in the "audiobook.py" file itself.